Table of Contents

 What if you’re a within-the-scope entity?

-As regulated by the final rule of this law, when a legal entity carries on a relevant activity, that entity must be subject to the economic substance compliance and reporting requirements with respect to that relevant activity.
+As regulated by the final rule of this law, when a legal entity carries on a relevant activity, that entity must be subject to the economic substance compliance and reporting requirements concerning that relevant activity.

 In what follows, we will delve into what you need to do to comply with the BVI economic substance regime!

 Compliance duties under BVI Economic Substance